The leptonic di-flavor and di-number violation processes at high energy $\mu^\pm\mu^\pm $ colliders: Numerical results

 where

 and

-i.e. the total width of $\Delta_L^{\pm\pm}$ and $\Delta_R^{\pm\pm}$ is precisely evaluated in terms of Eqs.~(\ref{decay0}-\ref{decay2}).
-The relevant Yukawa coupling $Y_{L,ll}\equiv Y_{ll}$ whereas $Y_{R,ll}$ is not a free parameter\footnote{When $M_{W_2}$, $M_{N_l} (l=1,2,3)$ etc are fixed, then according to Eqs.~(\ref{eq4},~\ref{eq7}-\ref{eq9}) the Yukawa coupling $Y_R$ is not a free parameter, namely in numerical calculations we will use the other relevant parameters to replace $Y_R$.}, therefore we only have the Yukawa coupling of the left-handed doubly charged Higgs to the leptons $Y_L$ need to set.
+The relevant Yukawa coupling $Y_{R,ll}$ is not a free parameter\footnote{When $M_{W_2}$, $M_{N_l} (l=1,2,3)$ etc are fixed, then according to Eqs.~(\ref{eq4},~\ref{eq7}-\ref{eq9}) the Yukawa coupling $Y_R$ is not a free parameter, namely in numerical calculations we will use the other relevant parameters to replace $Y_R$.}, therefore we only have the Yukawa coupling $Y_L$ of the left-handed doubly charged Higgs to the leptons need to be set.
 Generally it take the formulation below: